Volodymyr Melnychenko: Early life and education

-Melnychenko was born in Kyiv on 25 January 1932.
-During the German occupation of Kyiv he lived in a children's boarding school.
+Melnychenko was born in Kyiv on January 25, 1932.
+During the German occupation of Kyiv, he lived in a children's boarding school.
 After the war he lived with his mother, Vira Danylivna.

 In 1950 he graduated from the Kyiv Art School.
 T. Shevchenko.

 In 1951 he entered the Kyiv State Art Institute, studied in the studio in the first year of M. Sharonov, Irzhakovsky, in the third year with T. Yablonska, from the fourth - the workshop of K.D.
 Trokhimenko.

 Life in the Arctic

-1954 — together with Ada Rybachuk (wife) takes his first trip to the North, staying in May and June on the White Sea, and in July and September — on the Kolguyev Island.
+1954 — together with his wife Ada Rybachuk, he takes his first trip to the North, staying in May and June on the White Sea, and in July and September on the Kolguyev Island.

 1955 — got the topic of diploma work approved (“Winter shore of the White Sea.
 Kolguyev Island”), together with Ada Rybachuk goes on the second expedition to the North, which lasted one and a half years.

 1956–1957 — diploma paintings by Ada Rybachuk and Volodymyr Melnychenko (the painting "September 1", donated to a museum in Naryan-Mar in 1959) were painted on Kolguyev Island.

 1957 — participation with his paintings of the 6th World Festival of Youth and Students in Moscow.
 A. Rybachuk — silver prize, painting "Shipboy", V. Melnychenko — "Ada.
 Tea Island".